 Along with notifying your employer of your condition, you also need to file a claim through workers’ compensation court or through your state’s industrial court.
 This claim formally notifies the court, your employer and your employer’s insurance company of your condition.
 After your claim is successfully filed, your rights are effective immediately.

 Consult a Paterson Workers’ Compensation Lawyer

 Workers’ compensation law can be complex, so consulting a Paterson workers’ compensation lawyer can greatly benefit your case.
-The professional team at The Law Offices of Peter Davis understands the complexities of workers’ comp law, and we’ve been helping our Paterson, New Jersey community fight for compensation for almost 30 years.
-Contact us today discuss your situation with an experienced Paterson workers’ compensation lawyer.
+Our team of attorneys at The Law Offices of Peter Davis understands the complexities of workers’ comp law, and we’ve been helping our Paterson, New Jersey community fight for compensation for almost 30 years.